MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-entity-lookup.md

 * **Referential, Remove Link:** In a referential relationship between two tables, you can navigate to any related records, but actions taken on one will not affect the other.
 For example, if you have a one-to-many relationship between teachers and classes, deleting a teacher will have no impact on the related class.

 * **Referential, Restrict Delete:** In a referential, restrict delete relationship between two tables, you can navigate to any related records.
-Actions taken on the parent record will not be applied to the child record, but the parent record cannot be deleted while the child record exists.
-This is useful if you do not want child records to become orphaned.
+Actions taken on the parent row will not be applied to the child record, but the parent row cannot be deleted while the child row exists.
+This is useful if you do not want child rows to become orphaned.
 This forces the user to delete all of the children before deleting the parent.

     > [!div class="mx-imgBorder"]
     > ![Referential, Restrict Delete](./media/data-platform-cds-newrelationship/advanced-3.png "Referential, Restrict Delete")

-* **Parental:** In a parental relationship between two tables, any action taken on a record of the parent table is also taken on any child table records that are related to the parent table record.
-For example, this would cause all of the child records to be deleted when the parent is deleted.
+* **Parental:** In a parental relationship between two tables, any action taken on a row of the parent table is also taken on any child table rows that are related to the parent table record.
+For example, this would cause all of the child rows to be deleted when the parent is deleted.

 * **Custom:** In a custom relationship between two tables, you select the behavior associated with each of a set of possible actions.